pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. attribute:: next

-      The next annotation on this page or ``None``.
+      The next annotation on this page or None.

-      :rtype: ``Annot``
+      :rtype: *Annot*

    .. attribute:: type

-      A number and one or two strings describing the annotation type, like ``[2, 'FreeText', 'FreeTextCallout']``.
+      A number and one or two strings describing the annotation type, like **[2, 'FreeText', 'FreeTextCallout']**.
 The second string entry is optional and may be empty.
 See the appendix :ref:`AnnotationTypes` for a list of possible values and their meanings.

       :rtype: list

    .. attribute:: info

       A dictionary containing various information.
-All fields are (unicode) strings.
+All fields are optional (unicode) strings.

-      * ``name`` -- e.g. for 'Stamp' annotations it will contain the stamp text like "Sold" or "Experimental", for other annot types you will see the name of the annot's icon here ("PushPin" for FileAttachment).
+      * *name* -- e.g. for 'Stamp' annotations it will contain the stamp text like "Sold" or "Experimental", for other annot types you will see the name of the annot's icon here ("PushPin" for FileAttachment).

-      * ``content`` -- a string containing the text for type ``Text`` and ``FreeText`` annotations.
+      * *content* -- a string containing the text for type *Text* and *FreeText* annotations.
 Commonly used for filling the text field of annotation pop-up windows.

-      * ``title`` -- a string containing the title of the annotation pop-up window.
-By convention, this is used for the annotation author.
+      * *title* -- a string containing the title of the annotation pop-up window.
+By convention, this is used for the **annotation author**.

-      * ``creationDate`` -- creation timestamp.
+      * *creationDate* -- creation timestamp.

-      * ``modDate`` -- last modified timestamp.
+      * *modDate* -- last modified timestamp.

-      * ``subject`` -- subject, an optional string.
+      * *subject* -- subject.

+      * *id* -- *(new in version 1.16.10)* a unique identification of the annotation.
+This is taken from PDF key */NM*.
+Annotations added by PyMuPDF will have a unique name, which appears here.

       :rtype: dict